astropy/astroplan/docs/tutorials/scheduling.rst

     end_time = Time('2016-06-07 08:00')
     apo = Observer.at_site('apo')

+    # Then define the constraints (global and specific) and make a list of the
+    # observing blocks that you want scheduled
     global_constraints = [AirmassConstraint(max = 3, boolean_constraint = False),
                           AtNightConstraint()]
     rot = 20 * u.second